Digital terrestrial television: Bangladesh

-Bangladesh launched its first DTT service on 28 April 2016 using DVB-T2/MPEG-4 with GS Group as the service provider.
-The DTT service is branded as RealVU, and its launch was carried out in partnership with Beximco.
-GS Group acts as a supplier and integrator of its in-house hardware and software solutions for the operator in accordance with modern digital television standards RealVU provides more than 100 TV channels in both SD and HD.The digital TV set-top boxes developed by GS Group offer functions such as PVR, time-shifting, and an EPG.
+Bangladesh launched its first DTH service on 28 April 2016 using ISDB-T/MPEG-4 with GS Group as the service provider.
+The DTH service is branded as RealVU, and its launch was carried out in partnership with Beximco.
+GS Group acts as a supplier and integrator of its in-house hardware and software solutions for the operator in accordance with modern digital television standard.
+RealVU provides more than 120 TV channels in both SD and HD.
+The digital TV set-top boxes developed by GS Group offer functions such as PVR, time-shifting, and an EPG.

 India

 India adopted the DVB-T standard in 1999, with initial broadcasts by Doordarshan beginning on 26 January 2003 in Delhi, Mumbai, and other major cities.
-Analog transmission was discontinued in 2018-2023.
+Analog transmission was discontinued in 2018–2023.
 Private broadcasters are not permitted to use over-the-air platforms and instead must rely on MVPD and OTT services for distribution.

 The network was later upgraded to DVB-T2 and DVB-H, with over 190 high-power and 400 low-power transmitters approved for deployment by 2017.
 As of 2025, Doordarshan continues to operate DVB-T2 services in 16 cities, including the four major metros.
 The platform offers free-to-air access to DD National, DD News, DD Bharati, DD Sports, and regional channels.
 Reception is supported via compatible televisions and mobile devices equipped with DVB-T2 tuners or dongles.

 Israel

 Israel completed its digital switchover in March 2011, becoming the first country in the Middle East to discontinue analog television.
-The Idan Plus platform, operated by the Second Authority for Television and Radio, provides six SD channels, two HD channels from the Israeli Public Broadcasting Corporation (Kan 11 and Makan 33), and roughly 30 national and regional radio stations.
+The Idan+ platform, operated by the Second Authority for Television and Radio, provides six SD channels, two HD channels from the Israeli Public Broadcasting Corporation (Kan 11 and Makan 33), and roughly 30 national and regional radio stations.

 As of 2025, the system remains in operation using DVB-T and DVB-T2 standards.
 Legislative changes in 2024 and 2025 expanded the number of available channels and modified regulatory oversight.
 These reforms included exemptions from distribution fees for commercial broadcasters and proposals to restructure or privatize public broadcasting.
 Technical upgrades in early 2025 required viewers to adopt DVB-T2 capable devices.